ajawad06/2D-Platformer/README.md

 # 🎮 Platformer Game

 A simple but fun **2D platformer** built in C++ using **SFML**.
-Jump, avoid enemies, and reach the goal to win!
+Jump, avoid enemies, and reach the goal.

 ---

 ## 📜 Game Overview
-You play as a character navigating through platforms, avoiding enemies, and collecting points along the way.
+You play as a character navigating through platforms and avoiding enemies along the way.
-Your goal is to **reach the door** at the end of each level without losing all your lives.
+Your goal is to **reach the door** at the end of each level without losing your life.

 ---